ibi-group/otp-middleware/docs/trip-monitoring.md

 The `MonitoredTrip` instance is persisted in Mongo.

 The **target date** (`MonitoredTrip.journeyState.targetDate`) is the date a trip is supposed to take place.
+It is computed using `MonitoredTrip.computeTargetZonedDateTime()` This method does take in a matching itinerary to prevent the target date from being changed while the matching itinerary is still ongoing.
 For one-time trips, the target date is simply the date of the trip.
 For recurring trips, the target date is the next occurrence of the trip, based on the days the trip is being monitored.